Duke Ellington Memorial

 The Duke Ellington Memorial by Robert Graham is installed at Duke Ellington Circle in Manhattan, New York City, New York.
 The monument depicts Duke Ellington at a piano, supported by three columns depicting three caryatids each, known as his nine muses.
 It was cast in 1997 and dedicated on July 1 of that year.
-Pianist Bobby Short conceived of the memorial in 1979; it was the first statue erected in Ellington's honor in the country.
+Pianist Bobby Short conceived of the memorial in 1979; it was the first statue erected in Ellington's honor in the United States.